maximewel/IA-course/TP1_Astar/doc/Q4_research.md

 ## Aller plus loin : chercher la définition d’heuristique “consistente” ou “monotone”
 "In the study of path-finding problems in artificial intelligence, a heuristic function is said to be consistent, or monotone, if its estimate is always less than or equal to the estimated distance from any neighbouring vertex to the goal, plus the cost of reaching that neighbour." ([wikipedia]([wikipedia](https://en.wikipedia.org/wiki/Consistent_heuristic)))\
 \
+h1 ≤ c(n1,n2) + h2
+\
 Un heuristique consistente a un coût h(n1)\
 On peut aller au noeud n2, avec un cout C. \
 n1 --- C --- n2\
 On a l'heuristique h(n2)\
-L'heuristique est consistente ssi le coût h(n1) <= h(n2) + C, càd que la valeur h(n1) n'est jamais superieurs à la valeur du cout d'un déplacement plus l'heuristique sur le nouveau noeud sur lequel on s'est déplacé.
+L'heuristique est consistente ssi le coût h(n1) <= h(n2) + C, càd que la valeur h(n1) n'est jamais superieure à la valeur du cout d'un déplacement plus l'heuristique sur le nouveau noeud sur lequel on s'est déplacé.

 ### Quel est son impact sur les performances de l’algorithme A* ?
 "In the A* search algorithm, using a consistent heuristic means that once a node is expanded, the cost by which it was reached is the lowest possible, under the same conditions that Dijkstra's algorithm requires in solving the shortest path problem"([wikipedia]([wikipedia](https://en.wikipedia.org/wiki/Consistent_heuristic)))\